dgraph-io/dgraph/wiki/content/graphql/subscriptions/index.md

 Here is an excellent blog explaining in detail on [how to set up GraphQL Subscriptions using Apollo client](https://dgraph.io/blog/post/how-does-graphql-subscription/).

-##Authorization with Subscriptions
+## Authorization with Subscriptions
 Authorization adds more power to GraphQL subscriptions.You can use all the features of authorization which are there for queries.
 In addition to them, You can also specify the timeout of the subscription in jwt after which the subscription automatically terminates.

-##Example
+## Example

-Consider following Schema, it has both @withSubscription and @auth directive defined on type.
-Auth rule enforces that only those todo's are visible which have owner $USER whose value is given in jwt.
+Consider following Schema, it has both @withSubscription and @auth directive defined on type Todo.
+Auth rule enforces that only todo's of owner $USER are visible which will be given in Jwt.

 ```graphql
 type Todo @withSubscription @auth(